 - You have carefully reviewed the requirements for your intended major.
 Note that some majors have specific prerequisites you must complete before declaring.

-Visit the Advising Center in 201 Thackeray Hall and complete the Academic Plan (Major) Change form.
+Visit the Advising Center in 201 Thackeray Hall and complete the Academic Plan (Major, Minor, Certificate) Change form.

 You will be required to meet with a new advisor in your major department at least once each academic term before you can register for the next term.
 In addition to discussing your Dietrich School major and General Education Requirements, your departmental advisor will be able to give you direction regarding internships, undergraduate research, and preparation for graduate school.

 You should alert your new advisor to any plans you have to continue into a professional program (e.g. medical school, law school, education certification).
 You are responsible for consulting the pre-professional advisors for these programs as well.
 Be sure to notify your new departmental advisor of any plans you have to study abroad before you finish your undergraduate major.